imrane-boucher/ds_proj_nobel_winner/README.md

 * Scraped over 2000 academic records of economists from the [IDEAS RePEc project](https://ideas.repec.org/top/top.person.alldetail.html) and various Wikipedia pages using beautifulsoup
 * Engineered features from the description of each economist to gain valuable insights on their profile (working country, affiliate university ...)
 * Optimized Cost-sensitive Logistic Regression and Random Forest Classifier with random undersampling using GridsearchCV to build the best model.
+* Used custom evaluation metrics (F2 score, recall) suited for unbalanced datasets (7.5% of positive class in the sample data)
 * Created a data app to display the result in a fashionable way using streamlit

 ## Code and Ressources used: